 The strongest QR products do both.
 ChowNow QR Code Ordering covers both flows in one product: guests can scan to browse and order, scan to pay when they’re done, or both, depending on how the restaurant wants to deploy it.

-QR Code Ordering is one of the highest-leverage upgrades a casual or fast-casual restaurant can make: faster service, larger checks, and a marketing list that finally includes your dine-in guests.
+Weighing it all together, QR code ordering is one of the higher-leverage additions a casual or fast-casual restaurant can make: a 9% check size lift, faster table turns, and a marketing list that finally includes your dine-in guests, all without adding hardware or replacing your POS.

-It works best when it’s connected to the rest of your direct channel, when every QR scan builds the same customer base that powers your online ordering and your marketing.
-That’s how operators like Renegade Burrito have built compounding results across the platform: 6x more orders through their branded mobile app, a 31% lift after turning on automated emails, and a 17x return on a single text campaign.
+For everyone else, the ROI case is hard to argue with, especially once it’s connected to the rest of your direct channel.
+That’s how operators like Renegade Burrito have built compounding results across the platform: 6x more orders through their branded mobile app, a 31% lift after turning on automated emails, and a 17x return on a single SMS campaign.

 ChowNow icon